Georgia businesses free to reopen as other U.S. states begin unwinding shutdowns

 Governor Brian Kemp, a Republican, decided against extending Georgia's month-long shelter-in-place orders this week, enabling a full gamut of businesses to open.
 He approved the reopening of hair salons, gyms and other service businesses last Friday, followed by movie theaters and restaurants on Monday.
 By contrast, New York Governor Andrew Cuomo said on Friday all state schools including colleges would remain closed for the remainder of the academic year due to the pandemic.
 The coronavirus has hit New York especially hard, making it the world epicenter for the COVID-19 disease.

+"There's no way we're ready or safe, no matter what Kemp says," Knight said.
+"I'm a news junkie.
+I follow politics, and everything you see on the news, direct from officials, says it's too crazy out there," he said.
+The number of confirmed COVID-19 cases in Georgia rose to 27,270 on Friday, according to the state Department of Public Health, a jump of more than 1,000 from Thursday.
+According to the World Health Organization, the incubation period for the disease is generally five days.

-PRESSURE ON STATES As of late on Thursday, the number of known infections nationwide had climbed to well over 1 million, including nearly 63,000 deaths, exceeding the tally of American war dead from all the years of U.S. military involvement in Vietnam.
+PRESSURE ON STATES As of Friday, the number of known infections nationwide had climbed to well over 1 million, including nearly 64,000 deaths, exceeding the tally of American war dead from all the years of U.S. military involvement in Vietnam.

 The enormous pressure on states to reopen, despite a lack of wide-scale virus testing and other safeguards urged by health experts, was highlighted in Labor Department data on Thursday showing some 30 million Americans have sought unemployment benefits since March 21.
 Trump, who has sent conflicting messages on the pandemic for weeks, added to the pressure on state governors on Friday.
 In a Twitter message, he urged Michigan's Democratic governor, Gretchen Whitmer, to compromise with protesters who gathered at the state Capitol in Lansing on Thursday to decry her request to extend emergency powers to combat COVID-19.

 "The Governor of Michigan should give a little, and put out the fire.
 These are very good people, but they are angry.
 They want their lives back again, safely!
 See them, talk to them, make a deal," Trump tweeted.
-Many people at the Michigan "American Patriot Rally," including militia group members carrying firearms and people with pro-Trump signs appeared to ignore state social-distancing guidelines as they clustered together within six feet (two meters) of one another.
+New Mexico Governor Michelle Lujan Grisham on Friday ordered a lockdown of the town of Gallup after its mayor requested the measure to control the state’s worst coronavirus outbreak.

 ALSO READ